 This post may include affiliate links.
 Please read my disclosure policy.

-Which is why I love this blue cheese potato salad recipe.
-It has all the texture elements of the all-American potato salad but with a tangy twist.
+- It has all the texture elements of the all-American potato salad but with a tangy twist.
+The creamy blue cheese dressing and green onion flavor complement each other.

-- Red potatoes- This recipe uses small. skin-on red potatoes.
-Any small round waxy potato will work but you want to avoid the larger russet style potatoes.
-The starch level is great for this recipe.
+- Red Potatoes- This recipe uses small, skin-on red potatoes.
+Any small round waxy potato will work but you want to avoid the larger russet-style potatoes.
+The starch level is too high for this recipe.

 - Celery- Make sure it is fresh and crispy to give the potato salad a nice crunch.